 - Your ISP may start throttling your bandwidth, limiting your connection speeds.

 Blocked torrenting websites

-Although your government may impose them nationally, geo-restrictions are not often used by torrenting websites.
-Moreover, you may easily circumvent those limitations by anonymizing your torrenting activities by concealing your true IP address.
+Although your government may impose them nationally, torrenting websites do not often use geo-restrictions.
+Moreover, you may easily circumvent those limitations by concealing your real IP address by anonymizing your torrenting activities.

 How can I torrent without using a VPN?

-If you insist on torrenting without a VPN, we offer a few recommendations.
+We offer a few recommendations if you insist on torrenting without a VPN.
 These options will help you remain anonymous when torrenting.

 Anomos can be best described as a torrent client with end-to-end encryption.
 It uses the BitTorrent peer/tracker idea but adds an extra layer of anonymization using onion routing.
-To put it simply, it is an extra layer of encryption on top of the previously existing end-to-end encryption.
+Simply put, it is an extra layer of encryption on top of the previously existing end-to-end encryption.

 Anomos is open-source, and the client is free to use.
 It’s written in Python, and the interface is simple and easy.
 This may be used with or without a VPN service.